IBM/aspera-cli/docs/README.md

 * `<%=opprst%>` option preset
 * `<%=prst%>` link to preset section, name and link to preset
 * `<%=prstt%>` preset in title

+The font used is : IBM Plex, see <https://www.ibm.com/plex/>